Ultra-transient grating spectroscopy for visualization of surface acoustics: Introduction

 \section{Introduction}

 From the crystal lattice at the atomic scale to the mesoscopic layout of artificially built composites, the internal structure of materials manifests itself in their dynamic mechanical response.
 This includes direction-dependent (anisotropic) properties and frequency-dependent (dispersive) behavior.\cite{every_bulk_2013} Capturing the full complexity of the dynamic response therefore requires a description in the frequency--direction parameter space.
-For acoustic experiments on free surfaces, this means frequency-resolved description of the material for all directions lying along the surface.\cite{Every2002}
+For acoustic experiments on free surfaces of opaque materials, this implies a frequency-resolved description of the material for all directions lying along the surface.\cite{Every2002}